Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 Template Approval ProcessStops spam.
 Only approved messages can be sent.

-Two-Factor Authentication (2FA)Adds extra protection when logging into accounts
+Two-Factor Authentication (2FA)Adds extra protection when logging into accounts, often using OTP verification on WhatsApp for login.

 To keep data safe, businesses should: